mozilla-services/autograph-canary/README.md

 1. Run `make build` to build the canary and emulator containers

 1. Run `make integration-test`, which starts the emulator and runs `bin/run_integration_tests.sh`

+## Development

+1. install docker and docker-compose

+1. run `cp docker-compose.override.yml.example docker-compose.override.yml`

+1. Run `make build` to build the canary and emulator containers

+1. Run `docker-compose up -d emulator` to start the emulator container

+1. Run `make emulator-shell` to log into the emulator container.
+In the container run `cp local/autograph.py . && python autograph.py` to run tests without rebuilding the container.